Quantyra/dragonscale/README.md

 # Dragonscale

-Dragonscale is a Quantyra open-source deployment kit for running a CYINT-managed WireGuard mesh with Headscale as the self-hosted control plane.
+Dragonscale is an open-source deployment kit for running a self-hosted WireGuard mesh with Headscale as the control plane.

-The first production target is private access to Kuzuryu services without relying on the Tailscale SaaS subscription.
 Dragonscale does not implement cryptography or a VPN protocol; it packages and documents an opinionated Headscale deployment with Google OAuth onboarding, private service access, and a Tailscale rollback path.

 ## Status